-The Hearings Officer finds that the addition of one additional Group Living project, at the Subject Property, will not significantly lessen the overall residential appearance and function of the area.
-The Hearings Officer finds that Applicant's Group Living Use involves persons living in a somewhat denser living arrangement than generally experienced in a single family neighborhood.
-However, the residents at the proposed Group Living Use will essentially, while not technically under the Portland Zoning Code, constitute a household living use.
-The Hearings Officer was also persuaded by evidence provided by BDS Staff that the density of the proposed project is within allowable density standards.
-The Hearings Officer also found persuasive that all residential standards would be met by the proposal.
+The City Council finds that the overall residential appearance and function is intended to include predominately household living but other uses such as group living, basic utilities, community services, and parks and open spaces, amongst other uses may be a part of the overall residential function.
+(Tables 110-1, 110-2).
+The City Council finds that the addition of one additional Group Living project, at the Subject Property, will not significantly lessen the overall residential appearance and function of the area.
+The City Council also finds that Applicant's Group Living Use involves persons living in a somewhat denser living arrangement than generally experienced in a single dwelling neighborhood.
+However, the limited number of residents living in the proposed Group Living Use with a relatively low density will have the essential character of a Household Living use.
+The City Council is also persuaded that the density of the proposed project is within allowable density standards for Group Living uses in the single-dwelling zone.
+The City Council also finds persuasive that all residential standards would be met by the proposal and, therefore, the overall residential appearance and function will not be significantly lessened.

-The Hearings Officer notes that this approval criterion prohibits a proposed development to "significantly" lessen the overall residential appearance and function.
-While the Hearings Officer finds approval of this proposal would impact the overall appearance and function, the Hearings Officer also found that the proposal would not "significantly" lessen the overall residential appearance and function.
-The Hearings Officer finds the impacts, from approval of this proposal, would have only minor impacts upon the overall appearance and function of the area within 400 feet of the Subject Property.
+This approval criterion prohibits a proposed development to significantly lessen the overall residential appearance and function.
+While the City Council finds approval of this proposal would impact the overall appearance and function, the City Council finds that the proposal would not significantly lessen the overall residential appearance and function.
+The City Council finds the impacts, from approval of this proposal, would have only minor impacts upon the overall appearance and function of the area within 400 feet of the Subject Property.